divinecuration/divinecuration.github.io/_posts/2020-11-21-norm-grounding.md

 _Notes_

-1. <a name="r1"></a>This post belongs to a wider train of thought I've been following concerning the productive role of indeterminacy in systems of meaning, as encountered in e.g. Derrida's trace, Baudrillard's symbolic exchange, or even Badiou's deployment of formal undecidability in mathematical structures.
+1. <a name="r1"></a>This post belongs to a wider train of thought I've been following concerning the productive role of indeterminacy in systems of meaning, as encountered in e.g. Derrida's trace, Baudrillard's symbolic exchange, or even Badiou's appeal to formal undecidability in mathematical structures.

 2. <a name="r2"></a>See e.g. Jerry Fodor's [mobilisation of the disjunction problem against Darwinism]({{site.baseurl}}/assets/pdf/fodor-darwin.pdf).